 Students whose test results are negative will receive email notification.
 Students whose test results are positive will receive a phone call with further instructions.
 The college will notify all test takers of their results as soon as possible.

 The lab has had delays in getting back some of the pooled test results.
 Students should first check their email clutter and spam files.
 If they still don't see an email and haven't received a phone call, they can call the college's COVID help line at 607-436-2000 and a trained staff member will look up their test results.
-This line is staffed weekdays from 9 a.m. to noon and 1 to 4 p.m.
+This line is staffed weekdays from 9 a.m.-12 p.m. and 1-4 p.m.